 The structure of the University of Cambridge can seem confusing at times, but one of its most important (and enjoyable) features is that it is collegiate – students spend much of their time living and working in one of thirty or so colleges.

-For example, colleges are responsible for providing small-group teaching support (undergraduate 'supervisions'), supporting students' learning (via a Director of Studies) and providing excellent pastoral care for all students (through a Tutor).
-Colleges are also responsible for selecting applicants during the admissions process.
+For example, colleges are responsible for providing small-group teaching (undergraduate 'supervisions'), mentoring students' in their learning (their Director of Studies does this), and providing excellent pastoral care for all students (through a Tutor).
+Also, it is the Colleges who are responsible for selecting applicants during the admissions process.

 In addition, most undergraduate students live either in their college or in accommodation provided by the college elsewhere in Cambridge.
-Colleges also offer places to eat, sports facilities, libraries, computers and bars, among other things.
-St Catharine's accommodation and facilities are among its great strengths, and are often praised by current students.
+Colleges also offer places to eat, libraries, computers, social spaces and facilities for work, sport, music and socialising.
+For example, St Catharine's accommodation and facilities are among its great strengths, and are often praised by current students.
+We also believe that extracurricular activities are a key part of making the most of life at Cambridge.

 Most important of all, most students find that their college provides the main focus of their social life while they are in Cambridge - and they usually form friendships which will last long after they graduate.